Who We Are

 We seek a reduction in the global atmospheric greenhouse gas concentration to 350 parts per million Carbon dioxide equivalent (CO2e).

-The first BIG SOCAN event, February 2013, “It’s A Rogue Thing: Bringing Climate Concerns Home” (also known as the Salmon event) was organized by a team led by SOCAN volunteers Hannah Sohl, Camila Thorndike, and Louise Shawkat, assisted by many other SOCAN and non-SOCAN volunteers.
+The first big SOCAN event, in February 2013, “It’s A Rogue Thing: Bringing Climate Concerns Home” was organized by a team led by SOCAN volunteers Hannah Sohl, Camila Thorndike, and Louise Shawkat, assisted by many other SOCAN and non-SOCAN volunteers.

 In terms of major SOCAN thrusts, Education, that has always been a primary focus of our activities, was affirmed as one of our primary activities.
 This will involve: educating ourselves and the public about the current scientifically accepted causes, consequences and solutions to climate change; the importance of increasing energy efficiency and conservation and promoting renewable energy; and connecting with students at all levels to inform and inspire them.
 These will be achieved through courses, programs, and presentations, as well as developing videos and other educational materials.